MarcFaussurier/EU-to-US-keyboard-layout/README.md

 # This keyboard layout transformation pack will help UE users to quickly switch to the US layout without changing keyboard
-The main use case would be for coding and maybe also any activites that relies on lot of english writting.
+The main use case would be for coders or maybe also others activity that relies on lot of english writting.

 ## Before / After